Meet The Team

 William Berry, Ph.D. – Dr. Berry has a wealth of expertise in animal model development and genetic engineering techniques.
 He is available to discuss translational project development and grant applications.

 Tabitha Garwe, MPH, Ph.D. – Dr. Garwe, an Associate Professor of Epidemiology, leads the Outcomes Research section of OU CARES.
 She has extensive experience in conducting clinical epidemiologic research.
 She enjoys designing and conducting studies with a particular emphasis on the innovative application of epidemiologic and statistical methods to complex clinical questions.
 She and her team (Dr. Kenneth Stewart and Dr. Zoona Sarwar) are available for consultation regarding outcomes research study design, statistical analysis planning and execution, and manuscript preparation.

-Kenneth Stewart, MPH, Ph.D. – Dr. Stewart has extensive experience working in public health and clinical trials.
+Kenneth Stewart, MPH, Ph.D. – Dr. Stewart is an Assistant Professor of Research and has extensive experience working in public health and clinical trials.
 He particularly enjoys assisting with study design and analyzing large, complex datasets.

 Zoona Sarwar, MBBS, MS – Dr. Sarwar is an epidemiologist with particular expertise in rapid descriptive analyses and complex multivariable regression analyses.
 She enjoys challenging questions and getting new insights from complex datasets.

 Theresa Lander, Research Regulatory Specialist III – Ms. Lander has extensive experience in research regulatory support and interfacing with the Office of Research Administration and the IRB.
 She is available for assistance with online IRB applications (iRIS) and the OUHSC grants and contracts software (SoonerTrack).